julsemaan/cluster-api-provider-linode/hack/dis/README.md

 $ bash setup-konnectivity.sh
 ```

-Run a sample workload and the script will exec into each of the pod (proving konnectivity is working)
+Install a sample workload that runs on all nodes and the script will exec into each pod (proving konnectivity is working)
 ```
 $ bash exec-pods-ds.yaml
 ```